WVURAIL/dspira/_posts/2020-08-17-AssemblingtheCAN.md

 ### Removing the Bottom of the Paint Thinner Can

 Removing the bottom of the paint thinner can is best done with a smooth edge can opener.
 The OXO Smooth Edge Can Opener model number 2128100 works the best.
 This can opener cuts on the outside of the can instead of the inside and leaves a very smooth edge.
 This can opener also has a top turning knob.
 Do not get a side turning knob can opener.
 The side turning knob hits the side of the paint thinner can.
-A regular can opener will also not engage far enough down the inside edge of the paint thinner can to cut properly or at all.
+A regular can opener cannot reach far enough down the paint thinner can's inner edge to cut it properly.
 The rounded corners of a paint thinner can are also impossible for a regular can opener to navigate.
 Click on the video link to watch a demonstration of cutting the bottom off the paint thinner can.

 https://youtu.be/IFm9_-f6lvQ

 ### Drilling the Feedthrough Hole

 A hole needs to be drilled in the paint thinner can for the feedthrough antenna.
-The hole is 1/4 of an inch in diameter and is located 5.25cm from the edge of the top of the paint thinner can \(the uncut side\) and 3.25 inches from the side \(the centerline of the can\).
-You should also place a snuggly fitting wooden support block in the can under the spot where the hole is to be drilled.
+Drill a hole 1/4 inch in diameter.
+Locate it 5.25 cm from the can's uncut top edge.
+Position it 3.25 inches from the side \(the can's centerline\).
+Place a snug wooden support block inside the can beneath the drilling location.
 This will insure a clean, smooth, and circular hole.
 Click on the video link to watch a demonstration of drilling the feedthrough hole.

 https://youtu.be/nOl8OJEHZHQ